Beyoncé, Taylor Swift could have historic night at Grammys | WTOP

-Their daughter, Blue Ivy Carter, is nominated alongside her mother for best music video for “Brown Skin Girl.”
-Ivy Carter gives a vocal performance on the song and appears in the video; she is also listed as a co-writer of the song with Jay-Z and Beyoncé.
+Beyoncé won her 25th Grammy on Sunday, hours before the main awards telecast begins at 8 p.m.
+Eastern.
+With 27 wins, Alison Krauss holds the title for most Grammys for a female artist.

-Ivy Carter, 9, could become the second youngest person to ever win a Grammy.
-Leah Peasall was 8 when The Peasall Sisters won album of the year at the 2002 show for their appearance on the T Bone Burnett-produced “O Brother, Where Art Thou?” soundtrack.
-“Brown Skin Girl,” a song celebrating brown and dark-skinned women, has won Ivy Carter several awards, including two Soul Train Music Awards, a BET Award and a NAACP Image Award.
+But Beyoncé will challenge her in a major way Sunday.
+The pop star, the leading nominee with nine, also scored multiple R&B and rap nominations and is competing song of the year and is a double nominee for record of the year.

-While Beyoncé could have a historic night, history could repeat itself and she could be shut out of winning a top award — a common occurrence for R&B and rap artists throughout Grammy history.
-Of her 24 wins, only one has been for one of the big four Grammys, song of the year.
+While Beyoncé is set to have a historic night, history could repeat itself and she could be shut out of winning a top award — a common occurrence for R&B and rap artists throughout Grammy history.
+Of her 25 wins, only one has been for one of the big four Grammys, song of the year.
 She has lost album of the year three times and record of the year five times.

 Jay-Z has never won a top award, and he and his wife join a list of mostly Black performers who have been restricted to wins in the rap and R&B categories, including Kendrick Lamar, Kanye West, Mariah Carey, Eminem, Drake, Missy Elliott, Mary J. Blige and more.